itech-media/classgroup/README.md

 //   alert: 'flex p-4 bg-red-50',
 // }

-// Styles can be also be reused and extended const extendOverrides = {
+// Styles can also be reused and extended const extendOverrides = {
   alert: {
     animation: 'animate-ping',